cartacode/mini-dashbaord/README.md

     -   Create .env file -
     -   ./deploy.sh

-## Deploy API Gateway
+## Install and Deploy API Gateway

+NOTE: As you'll see, this is a separate rep

-1. Log into host
+1. Log into _same_ host as above
 1. sudo su -
 1. cd /var/www
 1. mkdir dashboard-api-proxy; cd dashboard-api-proxy